Dec 19, 2022

-While GoPro is best known for its origin story centered around surfing, the founder is also an avid skier—as are many of the employees, especially since the headquarters are a quick drive from Lake Tahoe, Calif.
+While GoPro action cameras are best known for their origin story centered around surfing, the founder is also an avid skier—as are many of the employees, especially since the headquarters are a quick drive from Lake Tahoe, California.
 So, if you want to take your GoPro skiing or snowboarding, you’re in good company.
 That’s what it’s for, after all!

 GoPro was made to take a beating and brave rugged conditions, so when it comes to taking one of these action cameras skiing, you really can't go wrong.

-You can experiment with settings.
+You can experiment with snow shot camera settings.
 Here are some starting points that will get you some great footage out of the gate:

 Mode: Video Mode